Frederic Rzewski: Career

 In 1966, Rzewski co-founded Musica Elettronica Viva with Alvin Curran and Richard Teitelbaum in Rome.
 Musica Elettronica Viva conceived music as a collective, collaborative process, with improvisation and live electronic instruments prominently featured.
 In 1971, he returned to New York from Italy.

 In 1977, Rzewski became Professor of Composition at the Conservatoire Royal de Musique in Liège, Belgium, then directed by Henri Pousseur.
 Occasionally, he taught for short periods at schools and universities throughout the U.S. and Europe, including Yale University, the University of Cincinnati, the California Institute of the Arts, the University of California, San Diego, the Royal Conservatory of The Hague, and Trinity College of Music, London.

 Many of Rzewski's works were inspired by secular and socio-historical themes, show a deep political conscience and feature improvisational elements.
 His better-known works include The People United Will Never Be Defeated!
 (36 variations on the Sergio Ortega song "El pueblo unido jamás será vencido"); Coming Together, a setting of letters from Sam Melville, an inmate at Attica State Prison, at the time of the riots there (1972); North American Ballads (I. Dreadful Memories; II.
 Which Side Are You On?; III.
 Down by the Riverside; IV.
 Winnsboro Cotton Mill Blues) (1978–79); Night Crossing with Fisherman; Fougues; Fantasia and Sonata; The Price of Oil, and Le Silence des Espaces Infinis, both of which use graphical notation; Les Moutons de Panurge; and the Antigone-Legend.
 Rzewski's later compositions include Nanosonatas (2006–2010) and Cadenza con o senza Beethoven (2003), written for Beethoven's Fourth Piano Concerto.
 Rzewski played the solo part in the world premiere of his piano concerto at the 2013 BBC Proms.

 Personal life and death

-In 1963, Rzewski married Nicole Abbeloos; they had four children.
+In 1963, Rzewski married Nicole Abbeloos; they had five children.
 While Rzewski never divorced Abbeloos, his companion for about the last 20 years of his life was Françoise Walot, with whom he had two children.
 He also had five grandchildren.
 Rzewski died of an apparent heart attack in Montiano, Tuscany, Italy, on June 26, 2021, at the age of 83.